SumitKumar8252/Password-Generator/README.md

 # 🔐 Password Generator

-A simple and customizable **Password Generator Web App** built using HTML, CSS, and JavaScript.
+A simple and customizable **Password Generator Web App** built using React.js.
 Users can generate strong, secure, and random passwords with multiple configuration options like length, symbols, numbers, uppercase letters, etc.

 ---